globalid/issuer-toolkit/README.md

 The `validateRequest` method will check the validity of a `CredentialRequest`, which consists of the following properties:

-- `data` - (Optional) information about the credential being requested
+- `data` (optional) - Information about the credential being requested
 - `gidUuid` - UUID of the holder's GlobaliD identity
 - `signature` - Result of [digitally signing](https://en.wikipedia.org/wiki/Digital_signature) the concatenation of the `threadId`, `timestamp`, and (if present) `data`, using the holder's private key
 - `threadId` - ID correlating interactions related to this credential request